Serving Clients Throughout Southern California

 CONTACT US!

-A bail bond is a financial agreement made between a defendant, a bail bond company, and the court system.
-It allows a defendant to be released from jail while they await trial by paying a percentage of the total bail amount set by the court, usually 10% of the bail amount.
-The bail bond company acts as a surety, guaranteeing that the defendant will appear in court for all scheduled hearings.
-If the defendant fails to appear, the bail bond company is responsible for finding and returning them to custody.
-This is done by hiring bail enforcement agents, also known as bounty hunters, who are authorized by the court to bring back the defendants who fail to appear to court.
+A bail bond is an agreement between the defendant, a bail bond company and the court system.
+It allows the defendant to be released from jail while they await trial by paying a portion of the bail amount set by the court typically, around 10% of the bail amount.
+The purpose of a bail bond is to serve as a guarantee that the defendant will appear in court for all scheduled hearings.
+If the defendant doesn’t show up its the responsibility of the bail bond company to return them to custody by hiring individuals known as bounty hunters or bail enforcement agents who have been authorized by the court to bring back defendants who have failed to appear in court.

 Where Does bail money go